usolved/check_usolved_omnicube_backup/README.md

 Why not Python 3 you may ask?
 Most Nagios / Icinga installations are already using other plugins which are written in Python 2.
-So for compatibility reasons i've decided to use Python 2 as well.
+So for compatibility reasons I've decided to use Python 2 as well.

 ## Usage